cakephp/docs/en/orm/query-builder.rst

     $articles->find('commonWords')->mapReduce($mapper);

-Removing all stacked map-reduce operations
+Removing All Stacked Map-reduce Operations
 ------------------------------------------

 Under some circumstances you may want to modify a query object so that no